patagonaa/solar-system/README.md

 It wouldn't go up to the advertised 6.2kW in my testing (it already showed 99% load at around 5.4kW), but that might be battery current limited due to the relatively low battery voltage (15S LiFe instead of 16S LiFe or lead acid, still 120A!), so in combination with the solar input or with a higher input voltage, it should go even higher.

+#### Protocol

-It also has a RS232/RS485 interface which can be used to read data from the inverter (using a custom mostly-ASCII-based protocol) and which has been implemented by several people already:
+The inverter has a RS232/RS485 interface which can be used to read data from the inverter (using a custom mostly-ASCII-based protocol) and which has been implemented by several people already:

 - https://github.com/jblance/mpp-solar
 - https://esphome.io/components/pipsolar.html